nboldhq/docs/contents/90-trust-center/network-security.md

 ---
 # Network Security

-We understand how important the concept of compliance and security is and
-we also understand that our customers need to be confident that they are communicating with nBold in a secure environment.
+We that our customers need to be confident that they are communicating with nBold in a secure environment.
 This document outlines the key aspects of our network security.

 ## Communication security